ajnelson-nist/disktype_to_dfxml/README.md

 ## Prerequisites

 `disktype_to_dfxml.py` makes use of Python 3 features.
-It has been tested on the `disktype` version as supplied in Ubuntu 16.04.
+It has been tested on the `disktype` version as supplied in Ubuntu 16.04, and as supplied by MacPorts.